ziyoung/better-wilcom-docs/wilcom-docs/Applied/sequin_basics/Setting_up_sequin_palettes.md

 ## To set up a sequin palette...

-1Select the machine format that supports the machine you are using or the design type you want to create.
+1. Select the machine format that supports the machine you are using or the design type you want to create.

-2Click the Sequin Palette Editor icon.
+2. Click the Sequin Palette Editor icon.
 Fields are arranged so that parameters for each sequin can be viewed at once.

 ![SequinPaletteSetup1.png](assets/SequinPaletteSetup1.png)

-3Set the number of sequins available per device.
+3. Set the number of sequins available per device.
 Depending on machine type, up to eight (8) sequins may be supported.
 If you have chosen a twin-sequin machine, this value is limited to 2.

-4Use the More button to add devices.
+4. Use the More button to add devices.
 Click X in the column header to remove.

 ![SequinPaletteEditorMore.png](assets/SequinPaletteEditorMore.png)